Keep up to date on local business news in our newsletter.

 The Femern Tunnel

-Plans for the tunnel started already in during the construction of the Øresund Bridge with the overall goal of creating a corridor from the north of Scandinavia to continental Europe, thus connecting the island of Lolland in Denmark with Germany.
+The concept for the Femern Tunnel began during the construction of the Øresund Bridge, aiming to create a seamless corridor from northern Scandinavia to continental Europe, connecting the island of Lolland in Denmark with Germany.

-After years of planning and lobbying, work on the Femern tunnel officially started in January 2020, with the approval from the German authorities for their end of the constuction.
+After extensive planning and lobbying, construction of the tunel officially commenced in January 2020, following approval from German authorities for their portion of the project.

-FASTER JOURNEY Currently, crossing the Femern strait takes 45 minutes by ferry between Rødbyhavn in Denmark and Puttgarden in Germany.
-The tunnel will cut this transport time to 10 minutes by car and 7 minutes by rail.
+Faster Journey Currently, crossing the Fehmarn Strait by ferry takes 45 minutes between Rødbyhavn in Denmark and Puttgarden in Germany.
+The tunnel will reduce this travel time to 10 minutes by car and 7 minutes by rail, cutting the transport time between Copenhagen and Hamburg from 4.5 hours to 2.5 hours.

-JOBS The construction of the tunnel has and will create thousands of jobs directly at the construction site and with sub-contractors.
-This is signifcant for the regions of Lolland-Falster and the northern part of Schelswig-Holstein.
+Job Creation The construction of the tunnel has created and will continue to create thousands of jobs, both directly at the construction site and through subcontractors.
+This is a significant boost for Lolland-Falster and the northern part of Schleswig-Holstein.

-MIGRATION The influx of new jobs has also led to both the migration of Danish workers and their families, as well as international workers immigrating with their families to the region.
+Migration The influx of new jobs has attracted both Danish workers and their families, as well as international workers, to the region.
+This migration has diversified the local demographics and contributed to an international presence in the area.

-This brought the municipality of Lolland to establish Denmark’s first ever public international school in the town of Maribo.
+In response, the municipality of Lolland established Denmark’s first public international school in the town of Maribo, catering to the growing international community.

-In 2023, a German commercial real estate developer, Peper & Söhne, bought prime plots of land at the hub at motorway exit 48 in Maribo.
-They will begin construction of spaces for manufacturing and distribution purposes later in the year.
+In 2023, German commercial real estate developer Peper & Söhne acquired prime plots of land at the business park near motorway exit 48 in Maribo.

 Peper & Söhne’s new Hub48 properties in Maribo, Denmark.